NVIDIA/NeMo/README.md

 <a id="markdown-model-fine_tuning" name="model-fine_tuning"></a>

-We also provide an easy-to-use tool to help fine-tuning the trained checkpoints on GLUE tasks for T5 models and on XNLI for mT5 models.
+We also provide an easy-to-use tool to help fine-tuning the trained checkpoints on SQuAD for T5 models and on XQuAD for mT5 models.
 Fine-tuning for GPT-3 models are not supported.

 #### 5.9.1.
 T5 Fine-tuning
 <a id="markdown-t5-fine_tuning" name="t5-fine_tuning"></a>

-The following downstream GLUE tasks are supported for T5 models:
-`cola`, `sst-2`, `mrpc`, `qqp`, `mnli`, `qnli`, and `rte`.

 The configuration used for the fine-tuning needs to be specified in the `conf/config.yaml` file, specifying the `fine_tuning` parameter, which specifies the file to use for fine-tuning purposes.
 The `fine_tuning` parameter must be included in `stages` to run the fine-tuning pipeline.
-To fine-tune checkpoint on `mnli` task, set `fine_tuning` parameter to `t5/mnli`, which can be found in `conf/fine_tuning/t5/mnli.yaml`.
+To fine-tune checkpoint on `squad` task, set `fine_tuning` parameter to `t5/squad`, which can be found in `conf/fine_tuning/t5/squad.yaml`.
 The parameters can be modified to adapt different GLUE tasks and checkpoints in fine-tuning runs.
 One will need to tune the fine-tuning hyper parameters to reach the best accuracy for a specific GLUE task.
-The provided hyper parameters are only optimized for T5 220M model on `mnli` task.
+The provided hyper parameters are only optimized for T5 220M model on `squad` task.

 ##### 5.9.1.1.
 Common
 <a id="markdown-common" name="common"></a>